ChadAPSheridan/reset-app/README.md

 ### Configuration
 1. Configure the database connection in the backend:
-- Update the database configuration in [backend/src/config/database.ts](backend/src/config/database.ts) with your MariaDB credentials.
+- Update the database configuration in [backend/src/config/database.ts](backend/src/config/database.ts) with your MariaDB credentials (note the password needs updated in 2 locations).
 2. Configure Nginx:
 - Update the Nginx configuration in [nginx/nginx.conf](nginx/nginx.conf) to point to the correct paths for your setup.